leejones06/azure-intro-vm-setup/README.md

 ![Part2_6 READY](https://github.com/user-attachments/assets/7ba1218b-b1e3-4d0b-a69f-1bdfda56dedc)

-- Next, we’re going to login to our new VM using <i>Remote Desktop</i> (RDP) and disable <i>Windows Firewall</i>.
+- Next, we’re going to log into our new VM using <i>Remote Desktop</i> (RDP) and disable <i>Windows Firewall</i>.
 To do this, you'll need the server's public IP address (you’ll find this on the VM’s main page in Azure).

 ![Part2_6 5 READY](https://github.com/user-attachments/assets/792e502c-74ba-451c-a971-aa46357e1966)